 This response is exclusively American.
 Elsewhere neo-liberalism is understood in standard political science terminology — deriving from mid 19th Century Manchester Liberalism, which campaigned for free trade on behalf of the capitalist classes of manufacturers and industrialists.
 In other words, laissez-faire or economic libertarianism.

 In the United States, “liberals” are understood to believe in leftish economic programmes such as welfare and publicly funded medical care, while also holding liberal social views on matters such as law and order, peace, sexuality, women’s rights etc. The two don’t necessarily go together.

 Our Compass rightly separates them.
 Otherwise, how would you label someone like the late Senator Daniel Patrick Moynihan who, on the one hand, pleased the left by supporting strong economic safety nets for the underprivileged, but angered social liberals with his support for the Vietnam War, the Cold War and other key conservative causes?

 Politics have moved, but you’re still using the old economic parameters.

 Some critics have argued that, because the universal political centre has moved to the right, our axes should correspondingly move to the right.
 This, however, would not indicate how far one way or the other society has shifted.
-It could not convey paradoxes such as the fact that, in the UK, New Labour occupies an economic position to the right of pre-Thatcher Conservatives.
+It could not convey paradoxes such as the fact that, in the UK, Tony Blair’s New Labour occupied an economic position to the right of pre-Thatcher Conservatives.
 Where was the centre, for example, in Apartheid South Africa?
 In Third Reich society, such a skewed analysis might show a Nazi opposed to the death chambers as representing liberal opinion.